-Started in 1984, the Buttimer Institute is named in honor of Brother Charles Henry Buttimer (1909-1982), the first American Superior General of the Brothers of the Christian Schools (1966-1976).
+Started in 1986, the Buttimer Institute is named in honor of Brother Charles Henry Buttimer, FSC (1909-1982), the first American—and the first non-French Brother—Superior General of the Brothers of the Christian Schools (1966-1976).

 Course of Study

-- YEAR THREE: DE LA SALLE’S SPIRITUAL VISION: In the final year participants are immersed in the spiritual writings of De La Salle, particularly through an examination of The Meditations and An Introduction to the Method of Interior Prayer.
+- Year Three: De La Salle’s Spiritual Vision: In the final year participants are immersed in the spiritual writings of De La Salle, particularly through an examination of Meditations and Explanation of the Method of Interior Prayer.
 This session integrates Lasallian spirituality with the themes of the previous two years, and invites participants to allow Lasallian spirituality to influence and enhance their own personal spirituality.

 - Lasallian Mission Coordinators/Animators